brziv/Obsidian-Vault/Emergent Notes/Network (computer).md

 #network

-In the context of computer networking, it refers to a system consists of two or more computer devices, connected to others to share resources, data and to communicate through protocols.
+In the context of computer networking, it refers to a system consists of two or more [[Computer]] devices, connected to others to share resources, data and to communicate through protocols.
 	PAN (Personal): few meters
 		Bluetooth, Zigbee
 	LAN (Local Area): most common, used in offices, schools and homes